osate/osate2/org.osate.help/markdown/OSATEUserGuide.md

 * The editor automatically closes blocks.
 For example, when you type `process MyProcess` and enter a new line, the editor automatically inserts `end MyProcess;`.

 * You can access the automatic completion (a.k.a. _autocomplete_) feature by typing `CTRL + Space` in Windows or `Command + Space` in MacOS.
-This brinks up a small context menu displaying options ofr who the current string in the editor can be completed.
+This brings up a small context menu displaying options ofr who the current string in the editor can be completed.
 For example, below shows the result of activating autocomplete after typing `syst`:
 ![Autocomplete](images/OSATEUserGuide/AutoComplete1.png)
 The menu shows that `syst` can be completed with the keywords `system`, and `system implementation`.
 In this case we  want `system implementaton`.
 You can select the compleletion with the moue or my using the arrow keys and hitting `return`.